e2w5/DetectionLabRevamped/Vagrant/lab-guide/6-1-2 botsv2-walkthrough.md

    ```spl
    index=botsv2 sourcetype="stream:dns" "brewertalk.com" | stats values(answer)
    ```
-   Use the `answer` field to document the public IP address brewertalk.com resolved to during the investigation window.
+   After the results populate, run `| stats count by answer` (or simply sort the table) to see how many unique DNS responses you captured.
+The most frequent IPv4 in the `answer` field is the live address brewertalk.com resolved to during the compromise - record that value and keep the search handy in case you need to watch for TTL or resolution changes later.

 2. **Spot the hostile scanner.**
    ```spl